Maikel Garcia Player Props: Royals vs. Dodgers

 Maikel Garcia At The Plate

-- Garcia has nine doubles, a triple, two home runs and 14 walks while hitting .271.
+- Garcia has 10 doubles, a triple, two home runs and 14 walks while batting .276.

-- In 49 games played this season, he has gone deep in only two of them.
+- Garcia has reached base via a hit in 31 games this year (of 50 played), and had multiple hits in 14 of those games.

-- Garcia has driven in a run in 16 games this season (32.7%), including two games with multiple runs batted in.
+- He has gone deep in two of 50 games played this year, and in 1% of his plate appearances.

-- He has scored in 38.8% of his games this year, with more than one run scored in 6.1%.
+- In 16 games this season (32.0%), Garcia has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.